 No. Birth and death records can only be obtained by immediate family members or the person themselves, in the case of a birth.

 I need to change the name of my child.
 What should I do?

-Both parents must complete the appropriate forms and have them notarized.
-Completed forms can be returned to the Office or Vital Statistics or mailed directly to the New York State Department of Health.
+Both parents must complete the appropriate forms.
+Each parent must have two unrelated witnesses sign the form and have them notarized.
+Completed forms must be returned to the Office or Vital Statistics, Room 115.

 I need to do a genealogical search.
 Can your office help me?